dmbarbour/glas/docs/GlasModules.md

-# Glas Module System
+# Glas Module and Package System

-The Glas module system has two layers - modules and packages.
-A 'module' is a value defined outside the current file, yet locally within the same filesystem folder.
-A 'package' is a value defined non-locally, and will be located by package manager.

-In both cases, modules and packages define arbitrary Glas values.
-A module could represent a binary, or a data structure.
-However, common case is for a module to define a record of symbols, simulating a conventional module system.
+The Glas module and package system divides a programs into multiple files.
+Each module or package represents a first-class Glas value of arbitrary type.
 Glas defines keywords `module` and `package` to reference modules or packages by name.

 ## Files as Modules

-Glas will flexibly interpret files as modules via the [Glas Language Extension](GlasLangExt.md) feature.
+Glas will flexibly interpret files as modules,  via the [Glas Language Extension](GlasLangExt.md) feature.
 The `.g` extension is used for the standard Glas language.
 Because file-extensions are non-invasive, Glas can be extended to process files produced by external tools, assuming they are not a bad fit for Glas semantics.

 File extension is NOT part of the module name.
 That is, a `foo.x` file will be referenced as `module foo`.
 This ensures that the language used by a module is not visible to the client of that module.